laurapratt87/Capstone-Engagement-Project-Red-Team-v.-Blue-Team/README.md

       - Use shell to explore and compromise target.

     - Achievements
-      - Deploring the remote code injection allows up to open the Meterpreter shell into the target.
+      - Deploying the remote code injection allows up to open the Meterpreter shell into the target.
       - Once this shell is opened, this opens the door to access the full database.

     - Aftermath